spikedoanz/advanced-algo-bioinfo-notes/assignments/hw2.md

 χ^2 = 6.13 + 20.41 + 17.01 = 43.55

-with df = 1 (3 genotypes - 1 - 1 for estimating p), the critical value at α =
+with df = 1, the critical value at α = 0.05 is 3.84.

-0.05 is 3.84.
+=> since 43.55 >> 3.84, we strongly __reject__ the hypothesis that the

-since 43.55 >> 3.84, we strongly reject the hypothesis that the population is in HWE. the heterozygote deficiency (50 observed vs 93.75 expected) suggests inbreeding, population substructure, or some other violation of HWE assumptions.
+population is in HWE. the heterozygote deficiency (50 observed vs 93.75 expected) suggests inbreeding, population substructure, or some other violation of HWE assumptions.